Do You Make it Easy For Your Customers to Give Compliments?

 I thought this was a fabulous idea.
 That night happened to be the Governing Body of the school I chair.
 And, as we discussed how to clarify the Complaints Policy for parents, I passed on the suggestion.
 Let’s make it easy for parents to tell the school when people have done well too.
 Our hard-working teachers and staff deserve that positive feedback.

-I was reminded of this when I saw a tweet just now from Shawn Achor on people who phone up to give compliments for New York City taxi drivers.
+I was reminded of this when I saw a tweet just now from Shawn Achor on people who phone up to give compliments to New York City taxi drivers

 Praise at Happy

 As a training business, we get daily feedback.
 And we are careful to phrase the questions so we hear what we’ve done well as well as what we need to change.
-Here’s some of my favourites from recent weeks (all of which go directly to the trainer):
+Here are some of my favourites from recent weeks (all of which go directly to the trainer):

 ‘Who knew Excel training could actually be enjoyable!?’